chbtoys/ent-rs/README.md

 # ent-rs

 **ent-rs** is a Rust library for analyzing the entropy and randomness characteristics of binary data.
-It is a Rust port and extension of the functionality from Håkan Blomqvist's `ent.hpp`.
+It is a Rust port and extension of the functionality from Tucker's `ent.hpp`.

 It is useful for evaluating:
 - Compression potential